codio/knowledge/source/instructors/setupcourses/assignment-settings/visibility-disabled.rst

    - **Read-Only** - Allows students to access their assignment but cannot make changes.
    - **No Access** - Prevents students from accessing their assignment.
+   - **No Access until Grades Released** Prevents students from accessing their assignment until the grades are released.

 3. Click **Save Changes**.